zbynekdrlik/abl-touchosc/README.md

 ---

-**Current Status**: v1.3.0 - Production ready with group registration system for reliable refresh.
+**Current Status**: v1.3.1 - Production ready with feedback loop prevention and AbletonOSC listener fixes.
 All controls tested and working perfectly for both regular and return tracks.

 For development documentation and future plans, see the [docs](docs/) directory.